 For shipment by UPU, the total value of the parts must not exceed 1000 RMB for 6 products (ie that if there is only one product the value of the latter does not matter).
 Be careful, however, if you choose the mailing, it is important to take a look at the restrictions and prohibitions in terms of import in China: it is possible to find the complete list on the FedEx website.
-No special authorization is required, however, it will be asked to detail the contents of the shipment.
+You do not need any special authorization.
+However, the customs may ask you to detail the contents of the shipment.

-Accepted CBEC businesses should accept the supervision of custom clearance over their importation of products.
-This means that you can either deal with yourself for custom clearance or hire some logistic company to help you deal with multiple steps during the procedure: Customs registration, declaration and inspection of imported products, payment of taxes and exchange control and customs clearance (the latter requires buyer identification information: Chinese ID).
+Accepted CBEC businesses should manage the supervision of custom clearance over their importation of products.
+This means that you can either deal with yourself for custom clearance or hire some logistic company to help you deal with multiple steps during the procedure.

 8 – Payments are made in RMB, how does the exchange rate apply?

 The CBEC is not a problem in the eurozone, but how is FOREX doing in establishing business with China?
-Indeed, paying / being paid in a foreign currency before exchanging it in the currency of one’s country can lead to the payment of unexpected costs and nibble the margins made on sales.
+Indeed, paying or being paid in a foreign currency before exchanging it in the currency of one’s country can lead to the payment of unexpected costs.
+In the meantime, it could nibble the margins made on sales.
 All of this is due to fluctuating exchange rates and can have a significant impact on the break-even point of the company.

 To facilitate these transactions Alibaba and Tencent have created their system using the already popular platform: Alipay and WeChat Pay by creating cross-border payment versions.

-The two giants of the digital offers an alternative with advantages and disadvantages, however, it is important that both requires a foreign business license but does not in any way require the possession of a Chinese bank account.
+The two giants of the digital offer an alternative with advantages and disadvantages, however, it is important that both require a foreign business license but do not necessarily require the possession of a Chinese bank account.

 WeChat Pay: The creation of the WeChat Pay account is free.
 The cost of the transaction is 3% of the total amount.
 The transaction agreement is for a minimum of $ 5,000, if the amount is less than the service charge may be charged.
 WeChat allows transactions between Chinese Yuan and Euros, US Dollars, Japanese Yen, Pounds Sterling, Australian Dollars, Singapore Dollars, Hong Kong Dollars and the South Korean Won.

-Alipay: unlike a Wechat Pay account, the creation of the Alipay account is paid and amounts to $ 1000.
+Alipay: unlike a WeChat Pay account, the creation of the Alipay account is not free.
+You will spend an amount of $ 1000.
 The transaction cost is also 3% (can be reduced if the total amount of this transaction is greater than 1 million RMB).
 The transaction agreement must be a minimum of $ 5,000 or may be negotiated per week/month or quarter.
-Alipay supports all WeChat Pay supported currencies plus Canadian Dollars, Swiss Francs, Swedish Kroner, Danish Kroner and Norwegian Kroner.
+Alipay supports all WeChat Pay supported currencies plus Canadian Dollars, Swiss Francs, Swedish Kroner, Danish Kroner, and Norwegian Kroner.

-For each transaction, Wechat Pay and Alipay support the exchange rate through the partnerships they have with local banks and then the payment is sent to an account abroad before being sent to your company’s account ( only when the amount of the agreement is reached).
+For each transaction, Wechat Pay and Alipay support the exchange rate through the partnerships they have with local banks.
+For instance, Alipay will send the payment to your account abroad.
+Then, the money will be sent to your company’s account.
+But only when you reach the amount of the agreement.

 The VAT is an indirect tax on consumption.
 Like many other countries, China applies a 0% VAT rate on exports.
-It is thus possible under request to be refunded the amount you paid for VAT in the import payment fees upon presentation of proof of sale of your products.
+It is thus possible under request to obtain a refund.
+You should obtain the amount you paid for VAT in the import payment fees upon presentation of proof of the sale of your products.

 10 – How long do I want to operate in cross-border e-commerce?

 It all depends on the goals of your business.
-Is the goal to become fully established in China?
-Or to maintain this position of exporter?
+Are you planning to become fully established in China?
+Or to maintain a position for exporting only in China?

-If the goal is to enter China in retail, then CBEC can be a good alternative to start and test the market and customer feedback, test your concept before taking more risks.
-The steps to establish in China require patience and time, it is better to be convinced of your project before launching.
+If the goal is to enter China in retail, then CBEC can be a good alternative to start and test the market.
+You can gather customer feedback and test your concept before taking more risks.
+The steps to establish your brand in China require patience and time.
+It is better to be convinced of your project before launching.
 The CBEC is a smart first step.

 11 – What is the budget of a CBEC strategy?